T

 viewpoint

-Witness the spectacular sight of North America's largest urban bat colony emerging from under the Congress Avenue Bridge at dusk.
-It's a natural phenomenon unique to Austin.
+Witness the spectacular nightly emergence of North America's largest urban bat colony from under the Congress Avenue Bridge.
+From March through October, millions of bats fly out at dusk, creating an unforgettable natural spectacle.

-• Arrive early to secure a good spot on the bridge or nearby.
+• Arrive at least 30 minutes before sunset to secure a good viewing spot on or near the bridge.

-• Consider a guided kayak tour for a different perspective.
+• Consider a sunset boat tour for a unique perspective.

 4. Evening